A Numerical Approach to Stability of Multiclass Queueing Networks: Concluding Remarks

-\section{Concluding remarks}
+\section{Concluding Remarks}

-In this paper we have constructed a simulation-based numerical method for determining the stability region (in terms of arrival rates) associated with Markovian McQNs.
-Our method is designed based on specific stochastic monotonicity properties, and identifies parameter thresholds at which the queue sizes `explode'.
-In this way the stability region can be found for systems for which no explicit stability criterion is available; for instance, our experiments suggest that the stability threshold in Example \ref{Dai:exmp} is $\theta_*\approx 0.92$.
+In this paper we have developed a simulation-based numerical method for determining the stability region (w.r.t.~arrival rates) associated with Markovian McQNs.
+Our method identifies thresholds at which the queue sizes `explode'.
+In particular, stability regions for networks for which no analytical stability conditions are known can be approximated numerically.
+The method does not extend in a straightforward way to the non-Markovian McQNs (non-exponential distributions), as the required (stochastic) monotonicity properties for such networks have not been not established yet.

-As we have demonstrated, the approach can be implemented into an automated computational tool in a relatively straightforward way.
-The computation time for a Robbins-Monro procedure, i.e., generating a sequence of iterates $\{\vartheta_m:1\leq m\leq n\}$ of type (\ref{st-approx:eq}), is less than 300 seconds/10000 iterates for the networks considered in this paper (on a standard computer) and does not depend (significantly) on the value of $\varepsilon$.

-The applicability of our method relies on a particular stochastic monotonicity condition which needs to be fulfilled by the network under consideration.
-Such a condition has been proven for Jackson (single-class) networks, whereas our numerical experiments provide strong numerical evidence that it carries over to more general multi-class networks.
-A thorough formal investigation of such stochastic monotonicity properties is an interesting (but highly challenging) topic for future research.
-In addition, the extension to non-Markovian systems could be explored.